islomar/poc-docker/README.md

 * Commands
+ * Run "Docker quickstart terminal"
+ * docker version
+ * docker images  >>> para ver qué imágenes están instaladas
+ * docker run hello-world >>> create and run a Docker container, loading the image 'hello-world' into the container
-Run "Docker quickstart terminal" docker version docker images  >>> para ver qué imágenes están instaladas docker run imageName commandToRunInsideContainer docker build -t docker-whale . >>> create an image called “docker-whale" docker search xxx >>> find images with text xxx docker pull imageName >>> downloads the image (pre-loads it). docker rmi imageNAme >>> remove the image from the host docker ps >>> queries the Docker daemon for information about all the containers it knows about. docker logs containerName docker stop containerName docker inspect containerName >>> It returns a JSON document containing useful configuration and status information for the specified container.
+ * docker run imageName commandToRunInsideContainer
+ * docker build -t docker-whale . >>> create an image called “docker-whale" from the Dockerfile
+ * docker search xxx >>> find images with text xxx
+ * docker pull imageName >>> downloads the image (pre-loads it).
+ * docker rmi imageNAme >>> remove the image from the host
+ * docker ps >>> queries the Docker daemon for information about all the containers it knows about.
+ * docker logs containerName
+ * docker stop containerName
+ * docker inspect containerName >>> It returns a JSON document containing useful configuration and status information for the specified container.
+ * docker tag <imageId> <accountNameInDockerHub/imageName:versionLabelOrTag>

 Dockerfile best practices: https://docs.docker.com/articles/dockerfile_best-practices/

-docker run -t -i ubuntu:14.04 /bin/bash
+**docker run -t -i ubuntu:14.04 /bin/bash**
 The -t flag assigns a pseudo-tty or terminal inside our new container and the -i flag allows us to make an interactive connection by grabbing the standard in (STDIN) of the container.

-docker run -d ubuntu:14.04 /bin/sh -c "while true; do echo hello world; sleep 1; done" The -d flag tells Docker to run the container and put it in the background, to daemonize it.
+**docker run -d ubuntu:14.04 /bin/sh -c "while true; do echo hello world; sleep 1; done"** The -d flag tells Docker to run the container and put it in the background, to daemonize it.